-Veolia and Shropshire Council call on the public to help prevent fires and practise safe waste disposal behaviours
+Veolia and Southend-on-Sea Borough Council call on the public to help prevent fires and practise safe waste disposal behaviours

-In January this year, Veolia revealed that only 43 per cent of the public were aware that lithium-ion batteries could cause fires when incorrectly discarded in household bins.
+In January this year, Veolia revealed that only 43% of the public were aware that lithium-ion batteries could cause fires when incorrectly discarded in household bins.

 During the summer months hot coals from barbeques are another common cause of preventable fires as they are often mixed with waste before they are fully extinguished.

-This summer, Shropshire residents are being asked to play it safe with waste by checking their Council webpages for details of how to correctly dispose of electricals and batteries, and ensuring that barbeque coals are fully extinguished before they are thrown away.
+This summer Southend Borough residents are being asked to play it safe with waste by checking the Council’s website for details of how to correctly dispose of electricals and batteries, and ensuring that barbeque coals are fully extinguished before they are thrown away.

 Here’s how to safely dispose of electrical items and hot coals, to prevent them from combusting:

-- Alternatively residents can take batteries to their local Household Recycling Centre, where they will be tuned into something new.
-Most supermarkets will also have a safe disposal point in store.
-Do not put batteries in household recycling and waste bins.
+- Batteries: Batteries can be recycled.
+Most supermarkets will have a safe disposal point in store, or residents can take batteries to their local Household Waste and Recycling Centre, where they will be turned into something new.
+Do not put batteries in household recycling and waste sacks.

-- Hot coals from barbeques: Cover hot coals with sand and water to ensure they are completely cold (usually 2 days), before putting them in the general waste bin.
+- Hot coals from barbeques: Cover hot coals with sand and water to ensure they are completely cold (usually 2 days), before putting them in the general waste.

-For more information on what can and can’t go in your household recycling bin, check Shropshire Council's website (https://www.shropshire.gov.uk/recycling-and-rubbish/)
+For more information on what can and can’t go in your household recycling bin, check Southend Borough Council’s website at www.southend.gov.uk/recycling